 - Center for Global Health Internship Funding

-- Students receiving funding for internships via the CGCE, will automatically be included in the Earlham Internship Program, and are required to enroll in EPIC 171: Foundations before their internship begins.
-You will have the option to receive 0 or 1 credit for the course.
+- Students receiving funding for internships via the CGCE, will automatically be included in the Earlham Internship Program.

-- Students receiving funding will also be able to have their experience listed on their transcript and earn credit for the experience either through the EPIC 481 course or through their major academic department.
-Students who choose to be enrolled in EPIC 481 for 1 credit will be required to complete a few assignments throughout their experience.
+- Students receiving funding will also be able to have their experience listed on their transcript (for 0 to 3 credits) and earn credit for the experience either through the EPIC 481 course or through their major academic department.
+Students who choose to be enrolled in EPIC 481 for credit will be required to complete a few assignments throughout their experience.

 - All students are encouraged to create a poster on their experience and participate in EPIC Expo in the semester after their experience.